arturadib/simpledb-webview/README.md

 ## Demo

-A demo of this app is available at:
+A demo of this app is available at the link below.
+Due to [certain limitations](http://devcenter.heroku.com/articles/dyno-idling) with Heroku's hosting, *it might take several seconds* for the app to boot up.

 https://simpledb.herokuapp.com